tapfortap/Documentation/AndroidIntegrationGuide.md

     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

-### Why TapForTap Requires the Permissions it does
+### Why TapForTap Requires the Permissions It Does

 - _INTERNET_: Required to download ads.
-- _READ_PHONE_STATE_: Required to do conversion tracking and work with monetization partners
+- _READ_PHONE_STATE_: Required to do conversion tracking and work with monetization partners.
-- _ACCESS_NETWORK_STATE_: Required to check network status in order to help the SDK be smarter about network requests
+- _ACCESS_NETWORK_STATE_: Required to check network status in order to help the SDK be smarter about network requests.
 - _ACCESS_WIFI_STATE_: Required to check network status in order to help the SDK be smarter about network
 requests and to help with conversion tracking.
 - _WRITE_EXTERNAL_STORAGE_: Required to cache ads locally on the phone.
 This greatly improves